meditatingdragon/meditatingdragon/README.md

   - Blokii CLI (generates git templates for markdown content, catered to developer needs, such as code documentation, technical whitepapers and ebooks).

 ### Snapshot
-- 🌱 I’m currently learning cross-platform mobile app development (looking at Capacitor and Flutter).
+- 🌱 I’m currently dabbling in the AI space and experimenting with different models.
 - 💬 Ask me about martial arts or rock climbing.
 - 📫 How to reach me:
   * [Twitter](twitter.com/@rachel_cheuk)